AI4SmartPolice/NPS-EDR/README.md

 1. **data/cot_data**
    - **toy_nps_cot_data.xlsx**: Contains example data for the Chain-of-Thought (COT) dataset, including SMILES strings, NPS labels, and reasoning annotations for over 2,900 molecules.
 This file serves as a reference for dataset format and content.
+   - For the full dataset, refer to https://zenodo.org/records/16778503; access is available upon request to the corresponding author for legitimate research purposes.
 2. **src/datasets**
    - Contains scripts for dataset construction and preprocessing.